 You may also love:

-Let’s check what Bengali desserts you should try to taste the real flavor of Bengal:
+Let’s check what Bengali desserts you should try to taste the authentic flavor of Bengal:

-Sandesh is one of the most desired Bengali sweets and every Bengali loves mishti (mithai/Sweet) and Sandesh because it can be quickly made and served.
+Sandesh is one of the most desired Bengali sweets, and every Bengali loves mishti (mithai/Sweet) and Sandesh because they can be quickly made and served.

-Sandesh is made with milk so you can’t store it for long and it has to be eaten as soon as possible.
-Topping is what gives it its real taste.
+Sandesh is made with milk, so you can’t store it for long, and it has to be eaten as soon as possible.
+Topping is what gives it its authentic taste.
 It is usually topped with soaked almonds, saffron, pistachios, and nuts.